University of Utah

 3)

-TA/Grader: ?
+TA/Grader:

 Lecture: Tues. & Thurs.
 12:25-1:45 pm.
-Room HSEB 3515C
+Room HSEB 5100B

 Textbooks and Resources:

 The readings come from several excellent books listed below.
 You should own at least one of these books, so chose one that is close to your research topic.
-Additional readings come from the recent reviews and papers from the literature.
+Additional readings come from recent reviews and papers from the literature.

 K.A.
 Dill et al: "Molecular Driving Forces" Garland Science, 2003